replicatedhq/help-center/content/docs/config-screen/config-yaml.md

 ```

 ### `label`
-The `label` input type allows you to display an input label.
+The `label` type allows you to display an input label.
 ```yaml
 - name: Email
   items: